snovakovic/wiggle/README.md

 ### Supported browsers

-Wiggle use [matchMedia](https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia) to detect layout changes.
+Wiggle is using [matchMedia](https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia) to detect layout changes.
 If you need to support browser that does not support matchMedia (IE9 and below) you need to include [matchMedia polyfill](https://github.com/paulirish/matchMedia.js) before using this library.